 I love how Seydou Keita’s images use the formality of 19th century bourgeoisie portraiture in an unmistakably African setting.
-He’s regarded as the father of African photography, and his work continues to inspire a new generation of photographers who aim to capture the diversity and richness of African life.
+Regarded as the father of African photography, his work continues to inspire countless artists.

 Photographers I Love: Sebastião Salgado

-There’s a lot of admire about Salgado.
-He left a promising career as an economist to chase his dream of being a photographer.
-He lived with his subjects, traveling to far corners of the world, and putting himself in harm’s way.
+Salgado left a promising career as an economist to chase his dream of being a photographer.
 He obviously loves and cares about the people he meets and brings his understanding of economics and how the world works to his assignments.

 Photographers I Love: Nick Knight

-Nick Knight may well be the most creative fashion image-maker there is.
-There’s something very British about his work – it mixes both punk and old-world elegance.
+There’s something very British about Nick Knight’s photography.
+His works mixes both punk and old-world elegance.
 He’s the Alexander McQueen of photography (or maybe Alexander McQueen was the Nick Knight of fashion?).

 Photographers I Love: Nadav Kander